Crashlytics in React Native

 Example:

-After a successful crash, you can see results on the Crashlytics section in the firebase console.
+After a successful crash, you can see results in the react-native-firebase crashlytics console.